|

 to a pro-Nazi closet case—everything becomes “low information”

-expectant and the only heightened achievement is in our feeling of being
+expectant and the only heightened achievement is in our resentment in being

 had.
 If Mendes and Ball believe they’re onto something scoldingly revelatory,